 Pre pregnancy I’d shower quickly, towel off quicker still and jump into clothes before I might catch sight of myself in the mirror.
 I had thought losing my waistline, always a point of pride, might cause me to lose my mind.
 At my very thinnest it spanned a mere 23 inches, a number forever seared in my mind as optimum.
 But suddenly I couldn’t stop staring at my ever growing body.
 It felt like I was getting bigger by the second and I would gaze at my expanding self.
 “Look how big I’ve gotten, my belly is huge,” I’d remark delightedly to my husband.
 I didn’t know this version of myself.
 After 15 years of holding my stomach in, I could suddenly breathe.
 It was the most liberating experience of my life.

 Everything changed.
 There was no more denying myself.
-I ate anything I craved, happily indulged myself for chocolate and bread and full fat milk.
+I ate anything I craved and happily indulged myself for chocolate and bread and full fat milk.
 It had taken a lifetime but suddenly I knew moderation.
 Now that nothing was off limits I never overindulged.
 Dressing too was a wonderful new frontier.
 With no figure to flatter I had the confidence to try garments I would never previously dreamt of donning.

 I downloaded an app that would detail, week after week, the changes that my body was undergoing and crucially, how my little foetus was developing.
 I was in awe as it grew ears, eyes, fingers and fingernails.
 I woke up to the body that I had flagellated all these years.
 Each onward week, as I felt the little kicks of my growing son, so grew my love for myself.

 Now that I’m on the other side I’m trying very hard to hold on to that feeling and to remain in wonderment of what my body has been through.
 Almost three months post-partum, my pregnant belly has dissolved into a pile of jiggles, (thanks to my baby majorly favouring one side) my breasts are insanely out of proportion and living in lockdown means that my brows are unkempt and my eyes always tired.
 The old me would be horrified.
 The new me is more concerned about keeping my body nourished so that I can continue to nourish my baby.
-Because surely, a body that can create and sustain life deserves a little more credit.
+Because surely, a body that can create and sustain life deserves a little more love.